-Decals View Decal No. Description 096317 Carefully read operator's manual before handling the machine.
-Observe instructions and safety rules when operating.

-099220 Close guards prior to operating the machine 099219 Blade tension adjustment.
-Turn right to tighten, turn left to release.
-099221 Keep safe distance when the machine is operating.
+Decals View Decal No. Description 096317 Carefully read the operator's manual before operating the machine.
+Observe all safety instructions and rules when operating.
+099220 Close all guards prior to operating the machine 099219 Blade tension adjustment.
+Turn right to tighten; turn left to release.